GeoffCox/pretty-good-nlp/README.md

 There are many different ways a user might express the same intent.

-- `Turn the oven on to 450 degrees for 2 hours`
+- `Turn on the oven to 450 degrees for 2 hours`
 - `I want to heat the oven to 450 degrees and bake for 2 hours.`
 - `Please bake for 2 hours at 450 degrees.`
 - `Bake at 450 for 120 minutes`

-To correctly recognize any of the multitude of different expressions requires sophisticated natural language processing (NLP) and an accurate machine learning (ML) model.
-These systems can be very difficult to build and time-consuming properly train.
+Correctly recognizing the multitude of possible expressions needs sophisticated natural language processing (NLP) and an accurate machine learning (ML) model.
+Building these systems requires significant expertise, large labeled data sets, and many days of effort.
+The cost is multipled because each intent likely needs it own model.

-They often require considerable expertise in data science, NLP, and machine learning algorithms.
-Getting an accurate model requires thousands to millions of labeled examples that cover the variety of possible expressions.
-You also need to build features to identify the different parts of the each example.

-Your app might need to recognize many different intents (e.g. `Turn off the oven at 4pm`, `Preheat the oven to 325 then let me know`).
-Each intent likely requires building a separate model.

 The side quest of building machine learning models might take so long, you never get back to the main quest of building your app. **Yikes!**

 ## Pretty-good-nlp to the rescue